fmsabatini/ReproducibleWorkflow/slides.md

 }
 </style>

-A remote in Git is a common repository that all team members use to exchange their changes.
+A remote in Git is a common repository that all team members use to exchange their edits.
 In most cases, such a remote repository is stored on a code hosting service like GitHub or on an internal server.

 * You first need to create a remote repo, e.g., on GitHub (**Registration needed**)